fdcl-gwu/OverlapPredator/desktop_setup.md

 4. Use External Visualizer
 - In Jetson terminal 1 (in venv): ```$ python -m open3d.visualization --external-vis```
 - In Jetson terminal 2 (in venv): ```$ ssh -R 51454:localhost:51454 karl@161.253.72.9```.
 This will ssh you into desktop computer.
+- Re-activate the virtualenv you made on the desktop/remote computer.
 - Run demo in terminal 2 (over ssh)``$ python scripts/demo.py configs/test/indoor.yaml``.
 You should have an Open3D window open showing the aligned ship point clouds.
     - This assumes you hardcoded the two ship .pcd files to align in demo.py